mdkgray/bookMERN/README.md

 `npm install`

-The application will be started with the following command:
+To run the server and client folder concurrently, use the following command:

 `npm run develop`